12 Comments

 One of the most offensive aspects of the misconduct of SCOTUS justices in Trump v.
 Anderson (misrepresenting that our Constitution somehow denied states the power to keep insurrectionists off state ballots for federal offices) was the obvious (and obviously knowing) falsehood by the justices responsible for misrepresenting (in Trump v.
 Anderson) that all "federal officers" actually '‘owe their existence and functions to the united voice of the whole, not of a portion, of the people.' ” That assertion by SCOTUS justices was a lie.

-This piece about how federal officials actually are chosen highlights the obvious falsity of the SCOTUS justices who use an anonymous opinion (per curiam) to lie about what our Constitution says and means regarding federalism in multiple respects.
+This piece about how federal officials actually are chosen highlights the obvious falsity of the SCOTUS justices who used an anonymous (per curiam) opinion to lie about what our Constitution says and means regarding federalism in multiple respects.
+The responsible justices did not want to take (or be given) individual "credit" for their "work."

 Obviously, no federal official is chosen by "the whole people" speaking with a "united voice."
-Not even any president since George Washington can even potentially plausibly claim to have been elected by "the united voice of the whole" of "the people."
-As every election for national office highlights, the multitude of voters clearly do not speak with one voice.
-Many don't speak (vote) at all.
-Moreover, we clearly have no national election.
+Not even the president plausibly can assert any such claim.
+No president since George Washington can even potentially plausibly claim to have been elected by "the united voice of the whole" of "the people."
+As every election for national office highlights, the multitude of voters definitely do not speak with one voice.
+Many voters don't speak (vote) at all.
+Moreover, we clearly have no national elections.
+Our Constitution repeatedly and emphatically provides for state elections for national office.
+One of the most important (and most obvious) aspects of "federalism" in our Constitution is that it provides for state elections--and state legislatures' regulation of elections--for all offices to which federal officials are elected.

 In the SCOTUS decisions in which the current SCOTUS majority repeatedly have deceitfully and unconstitutionally protected partisan gerrymandering by state legislators (Abbott v.
 LULAC last week and Alexander v.
 South Carolina State Conference of the NAACP in 2024) those justices have highlighted that they understand very well that presidents are elected by state electors who reflect the partisan votes of the so-called "congressional" districts that are being drawn by partisan legislators, e.g., in Texas.